floatinghotpot/protogen/README.md

 * protogen.exe, a CLI comes with protobuf-net project, can parse .proto to C#, but it works on Windows only.

-* node-protogen-csharp, this tool, is a wrapper to protogen.exe, can also work on Mac/Linux.
+* node-protogen-csharp, this tool, a wrapper to protogen.exe, can also work on Mac/Linux.

 # Install